 Most women can sense hesitation — and whilst almost all women will want to make sure you’re comfortable, there’s also a point that they will want to be cared for, too.

 Feeling in control of your performance, or being able to delay ejaculation, is going to bring you confidence.
 Our research showed that one third of respondents wished their partner had more control over how long they lasted.
 And little surprise — when you’re feeling good about yourself, she’s going to notice.
 Forget oysters or Old Spice — confidence and control is the best aphrodisiac.

 Don’t let the unknown scare you off.
 Ask questions, be curious, and for goodness sake, don’t whip out a survey in the bedroom.
 Leave that part to us.
-If you want to take back some control from your dick, find out more about Prolong — the only FDA cleared climax control training device and program on the market.
+If you want to take back some control, find out more about Prolong — the only FDA cleared climax control training device and program on the market.
 Trust us, it will change your life.